Who should apply for assistance?

-- Go to DisasterAssistance.gov on your desktop, mobile or tablet device.
+- Go to DisasterAssistance.gov on your computer, mobile phone or tablet device.

 - Click “Find Assistance” and answer questions for a personalized list of possible assistance.